 But if you run a set of winter tires throughout the year, that same flexible tread will wear down more quickly in warmer temperatures.
 It reduces the service life by as much as 60 percent.
 There’s a strong chance you’d have to replace them earlier than if you’d simply remove them at the beginning of spring.

 Our recommendation for hot weather is to use all-season or summer tires.
 Summer tires are manufactured with a different blend of rubber designed to withstand higher temperatures.
-And – you guessed correctly – looking at it another way, the compounds used in summer tires would soon turn hard and brittle if driven in winter conditions.
+The compounds used in summer tires would soon turn hard and brittle if driven in winter conditions.
 All-season tires, however, are designed to withstand colder temperatures as well as warm and dry conditions.
 For drivers, living in regions with mild winter conditions (temperatures rarely drop below freezing), all-season tires can be an alternative.
 But as already mentioned, it is important to remember that summer and winter tires are specifically tailored to the relevant conditions.

 If you are unsure about the right tire choice, please contact your local dealer for personal advice.